sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components_ATF.rst

 |

-.. rubric:: Getting the ATF Source Code
+.. rubric:: Getting the TF-A Source Code

 The pre-built TF-A binary is in the TI Processor SDK:
 <path-to-processor-sdk>/board-support/prebuilt-images/<optional-build-machine-name>/bl31.bin.